ThapaAbhishek/TaskManager/README.md

 To validate input fields we can use spring validation.
 Now, the model class needs to have several validation logic like @NotBlank,@size etc. To enforce validation @Valid must be passed.
 Now the validation might throw error.
 To know which error is encountered a new class is created which advice controller to display respective help message.

+# Custom Validation Annotator

+To create custom validator first create and interface like ValidateDateInString.
+It will need a class where logic should be implemented.
+The class with logic should implement ConstraintValidator class and override isValid method.
+The annotation ValidateDateInString can then be used for data validation.